| Title: | Prior Diagnostics and Sensitivity Analysis |

 log_prior_fn |

-function to derive log prior from object |
+function to derive log prior from x or fit (if not NULL) |

 log_lik_fn |

-function to derive log likelihood from object |
+function to derive log likelihood from x or fit (if not NULL) |

 log_prior |